DO YOU NEED A SPINAL TAP FOR LYME DISEASE

 • Improved diagnostic precision by testing only when clinically indicated

-Neurologic Lyme doesn’t behave like bacterial meningitis.
-CSF findings are often mild and non-specific.
-I’ve had patients with neuroborreliosis and normal CSF, and others with abnormal CSF who ultimately had alternative diagnoses.
+I have had patients with neuroborreliosis and normal CSF, and others with abnormal CSF who ultimately had entirely different diagnoses.

-• Suspected meningitis or encephalitis with severe headache, fever, altered mental status, or nuchal rigidity
+• Suspected meningitis or encephalitis with fever, severe headache, or altered mental status

-• Severe neurologic symptoms with unclear etiology after thorough non-invasive workup
+• Severe neurologic symptoms with unclear cause after thorough non-invasive evaluation

 Frequently Asked Questions